-The guidelines listed below help prevent abduction of infants in the hospital and also once you take your baby home: Babies must stay in the Family Birthing Center until they are dismissed.
-Babies are transported through the hall in their crib only.
-If you or your partner want to take the baby for a walk, please push him/her in the crib while at NMC Health.
-If you want to take a nap or shower, or you feel drowsy from medications, please ask a nurse to take the baby to the Consider the risks that you are taking by announcing the baby's birth in the newspaper or on the internet.
-In general, safety experts warn against these kinds of announcements. in their crit push him/l Use of outdoor decorations to announce your baby's arrival, like balloons, wooden storks, is not recommended.
-They call attention to the presence of a newborn in your home. you feel dr secured nu secured nursery area where he/she will be observed by staff.
-Do not give your infant to anyone without properly verified identification as issued by NMC Health.
-Speak to your nurse or doctor if you have any questions or concerns.
-You may accompany your infant for procedures outside of your room.
-There have been cases where abductors have gone to the home after a patient is dismissed from the hospital, posing as a hospital employee.
+The guidelines listed below help prevent abduction of infants in the hospital and also once you take your baby home:

+- ☐ Babies must stay in the Family Birthing Center until they are dismissed. - ☐ Babies are transported through the hall in their crib only.
+If you or your partner want to take the baby for a walk, please push him/her in the crib while at NMC Health. - ☐ If you want to take a nap or shower, or you feel drowsy from medications, please ask a nurse to take the baby to the secured nursery area where he/she will be observed by staff. - ☐ Do not give your infant to anyone without properly verified identification as issued by NMC Health. - ☐ Speak to your nurse or doctor if you have any questions or concerns.
+You may accompany your infant for procedures outside of your room. - ☐ Parents will be given hospital wristbands that match their baby's.
+Wear these bracelets until you leave the hospital.

+- ☐ Consider the risks that you are taking by announcing the baby's birth in the newspaper or on the internet.
+In general, safety experts warn against these kinds of announcements. - ☐ Use of outdoor decorations to announce your baby's arrival, like balloons, wooden storks, is not recommended.
+They call attention to the presence of a newborn in your home. - ☐ There have been cases where abductors have gone to the home after a patient is dismissed from the hospital, posing as a hospital employee.
 There will be no NMC Health staff visiting you at home after dismissal.
 Someone from the Healthy Start program may visit you but will arrange this visit with you before they come.
-If you have questions, you may call the Harvey County Health Dept at (316) 283-1637. properly ve any questi accompany that match Il be given hospital wristbands their baby's.
-Wear these until you leave the hospital.
-200 1001.
+If you have questions, you may call the Harvey County Health Dept at (316) 283-1637.